PQ4NOEH/study/architecture/software architects handbook.md

 5. Security architect
 6. Cloud architect
 ## Software development methodologies

+### The waterfall model
+Consist on a series of secuential steps which are accomplished one after another for example
+1. Requirements
+2. Design
+3. Implementation
+4. Verification
+5. Maintenance

+### Agile
+There are a variety of models: Scrum, kanban, XP, Crystal.
+Each has it's particularity but all of them focus on being adaptable to change and the attempt to find a balance betweennot having enought processes and having too much of them.

+Agile Manifesto core values states (4 core principles of agile software)[https://agilemanifesto.org/]
+1. individuals and interactions over processes and tools
+2. Working software over documentation
+3. Customer interaction and continous engagement over contract negotiation
+4. Adaptation over following a plan

 ## Project management
+### project schedule changes management
+In order to get a project back on schedule there are a number of approaches:
+1. working overtime
+2. Reducing scope
+3. Adding resources
+4. Reallocatin resources

 ## Office politics
 ## Software risk management
+Document potential risks.
+Different categories of risk:
+1. Functional.
+Incorrect requirements, lack of participation, confliting business goals
+2. Technical.
+Complexity, unknown technology, vendor or subcontractors dependencies.
+3. Personnel. unexperienced team members, unable to staff the project, productivity issues with team members.
+4. Financial. insufficient funding, difficult ROI constraint.
+5. Legal.
+6. Management. unexperienced, incorrect planning, lack of communication, organizational issues.

+for every project make (a risk impact likelihood)[https://www.slideteam.net/media/catalog/product/cache/1/thumbnail/543x403/0e7a751fc24f39b632cb88e6c5925d9b/p/r/priority_ranking_action_matrix_sample_of_ppt_Slide01.jpg]

 ## Configuration management
 ## Software product lines